nautobot/nautobot-app-chatops/docs/admin/slack_setup.md

 For now, take a mental note that in this section where we are configuring the Slack application, we will need to explicitly note the
 `slack_api_token` and `slack_signing_secret` values when they are presented.

-Example config snippet from `nautobot_config.py` for configuring chatops with Slack:
+Example config snippet from `nautobot_config.py` for configuring ChatOps with Slack:

 ```python
 # Enable installed plugins.
 Add the name of each plugin to the list.